davidpgausai-svg/LeaderOS/replit.md

 A role-based access control system integrates Replit OpenID Connect for authentication.
 Roles include Administrator, Co-Lead, View, and SME (Subject Matter Expert), with permissions enforced at the API level based on user roles and strategy assignments.
 SME users are explicitly blocked from logging in as they exist solely for tracking and assignment purposes.
 Administrators manage user roles and strategy assignments, ensuring data isolation.

 ### Key Data Models
-Core entities include Users, User Strategy Assignments (linking users to strategies), Strategies (high-level objectives with a Change Continuum Framework and customizable colors), Projects (with custom communication URL field and documentation URLs), Actions (with two-tier filtering), Meeting Notes (report-out notes with dynamic project/action selection and PDF export), and Activities (audit trail).
-The database tables are: users, user_strategy_assignments, strategies, projects, actions, action_documents, action_checklist_items, meeting_notes, activities, notifications, and sessions.
+Core entities include Users, User Strategy Assignments (linking users to strategies), Strategies (high-level objectives with a Change Continuum Framework and customizable colors), Projects (with custom communication URL field and documentation URLs), Actions (with two-tier filtering), Barriers (project-level risk tracking with severity and status lifecycle), Meeting Notes (report-out notes with dynamic project/action selection and PDF export), and Activities (audit trail).
+The database tables are: users, user_strategy_assignments, strategies, projects, actions, action_documents, action_checklist_items, barriers, meeting_notes, activities, notifications, and sessions.

 ### Progress Calculation
 A backend-driven system automatically calculates progress for actions, projects, and strategies with cascading rollups.
 Progress is read-only in the UI and recalculated server-side upon data changes, excluding archived items.